-Do you have a ZZ plant that’s doing well and thought to yourself – “I need more of these in my life”?
+Do you have a ZZ plant that’s doing well and it’s made you think you’d like more of them?
 Well, you’re in luck.

-This guide will take you through the entire process with tips, insights and troubleshooting advice to help you grow your ZZ plant family.
-Trust me, with a bit of patience and the right technique, you’ll have success.
+This guide will take you through every step of how to do it with tips and troubleshooting advice to help you grow your ZZ plant family.
+If you’re patient and follow the steps here you’ll have yourself lots more ZZ plants to enjoy.

 Why the ZZ Plant is Perfect for Propagation